linuxstb/pidvbip/README.md

 * mpeg2test - test decoding of mpeg-2 elementary streams
 * htsptest  - HTSP (Tvheadend) client test (streaming video playback)

+NOTE: htsptest requires PTS values for the video stream, which due to a bug are not always provided by Tvheadend.
+A temporary fix for this is to comment out line 1114 in tvheadend/src/parsers.c (st->es_curpts = PTS_UNSET;).

 Copyright
 ---------